jer-irl/lineserver/README.md

 building server applications so far, so my architecture might not reflect best practices.
 I'm eager to learn!

 Run ./build.sh to run the two test suites (unit and system).
-System tests run first, and take a few seconds because multithreaded synchronization was done using explicit sleeps.
 It may also show warnings, because the server socket isn't properly torn down between test runs.
 If I had more time, one thing I would do is to beef up the testing architecture.
 At the end of the tests, 4 and 8 tests should be successfully run respectively.

 Run `./run.sh [filename]` to start the server on port 8000.
 Then,you can make requests of the server using cURL, telnet, or any other tool that supports http